godaddy/eslint-plugin-i18n-json/README.md

 **In this project directory, do the following:**
 1) >npm install --save-dev eslint-plugin-i18n-json
-2) Create a `.eslintrc.js` file in the root dir of your project.
+2) If you are using eslint `< 9.0.0` Create a `.eslintrc.js` file in the root dir of your project.
 For this example: `/simple/.eslintrc.js`.
 3) paste in the following:
     ```javascript
     module.exports = {